berndlosert/agda-base/src/Control/Monad/Free.lagda.rst

 instance because Agda get's confused sometimes when it tries to figure out the instance to use for ``Endofunctor Sets F``::

-  Monad:Free : forall {F} ⦃ _ : Endofunctor Sets F ⦄ → Monad Sets (Free F)
+  Monad:Free : ⦃ _ : Endofunctor Sets F ⦄ → Monad Sets (Free F)
   Monad:Free .join free α = join (map (λ f → f α) (free α)) Monad:Free .return x _ = return x

-``Free`` is a free construction, i.e. it is basically the left-adjoint of the would-be forgetful functor ``U`` that forgets the monad structure of a functor.
+``Free`` is a free construction.
+It is basically the left-adjoint of the would-be forgetful functor ``U`` that forgets the monad structure of a functor.
 The right adjunct of this adjunction is basically ``interpretFree``.
 The left adjunct is given below::